ujjl/hlcfg/README.md

 * Visible crosshairs
 * Silenced chat "beep"
 * PlayDemo menu
+* Enhanced Options menu
+ * Ability to bind weapons to keys in Keyboard tab

 ## Installation
 1. Extract all files to your Half-Life directory